Grow visibly thicker, fuller hair

 While there are 1mg and 5mg dosages of finasteride, typically only 1mg per day is prescribed for hair loss.
 Usually, 5mg finasteride is only prescribed for BPH, the prostate condition we mentioned earlier.

-This is good news for your wallet because the lower dose tends to be cheaper than the 5mg dose.
-You can learn more about dosage in our guide to finasteride 1mg vs. 5 mg.
+This is good news for your wallet since the lower dose tends to be cheaper than the 5mg dose.
+You can learn more about dosage in our guide to finasteride 1mg vs. 5 mg (but TL;DR 1 mg is the sweet spot for hair growth).

 If that 1mg just doesn’t seem enough, you can also try our topical finasteride and minoxidil spray, which starts at $35 a month.
 This two-in-one spray effectively kickstarts hair growth by combining the powers of finasteride and minoxidil.